-The case study method is a style of learning used on many MBA courses which focuses on the student as decision maker.
+The case study method is a style of learning used in many MBA courses which focuses on the student as a decision-maker.
 Instead of faculty-led lectures, the case study method encourages interaction and class discussion in order to develop solutions to a set case study, which are written by faculty experts at top business schools, often working with businesses to ensure that they reflect the problems that occur in business.

-One on the most underrated things about the case study method is that it’s fun.
+Better than lectures.
+One of the most underrated things about the case study method is that it’s fun.
 To be able to track your development of thought during a case and reach a final solution is ultimately an exhilarating feeling.
-The majority of business case studies presented have a narrative arc which students can relate to and appreciate as a real thing – to solve a real human problem brings a feeling of achievement and therefore the method motivates students to involve themselves on an emotional level as well as an intellectual level in each case.
+The majority of business case studies presented have a narrative arc that students can relate to and appreciate as a real thing – to solve a real human problem brings a feeling of achievement and therefore the method motivates students to involve themselves on an emotional level as well as an intellectual level in each case.

+Too many cases, not enough time.
 To do 20 case studies given over the 15 months MBA at Mantissa College, which is about 80 weeks’ worth of classes, equates to approximately eight case studies a week.
-This evidently does not give much time for an in-depth analysis and so relies on the seminar leader to make sure the important aspects of each case are reached promptly.
+This evidently does not give much time for in-depth analysis and so relies on the seminar leader to make sure the important aspects of each case are reached promptly.
 And although this is efficient, it prohibits students from working out these aspects for themselves as they will have to become accustomed to in the real business world.

 Cases are also a rather inefficient way of teaching basic business skills which are quantifiable and have a certifiable answer.
 To teach technical subjects in a case would be a waste of valuable time.